 Ian Goodfellow demonstrated generative adversarial networks for generating realistic-looking and -sounding people in 2014.

-Subsequent research into large language models from Open AI and Google ignited the recent enthusiasm that has evolved into tools like ChatGPT, Google Bard and Dall-E.
+Subsequent research into LLMs from Open AI and Google ignited the recent enthusiasm that has evolved into tools like ChatGPT, Google Bard and Dall-E.

 How could generative AI replace jobs?